 Research programme conducted in collaboration with Malcolm Thomas, BSRIA Ltd and Department of Health to assess the performance of PPVL isolation room design.
 Outcomes led to new guidance for DH.

-Building Physics modules at level 2, 3 and 4 .
-I also teach on MSc modules in Energy in Buildings, Public Health Engineering and Environmental Engineering.
+I teach on Building Physics modules at level 2, 3 and 4 .
+I also teach on MSc modules on Indoor Air Quality.

 Research groups and institutes